-- heating electricity, natural gas, LPG, wood - cooling electricity - water heating electricity, natural gas, LPG, wood - pool equipment electricity (natural gas to be considered when pool heating module is complete).
+- heating electricity, natural gas, LPG, wood - cooling electricity - water heating electricity, natural gas, LPG, wood - pool equipment electricity.

 The way in which these calculations are undertaken will vary depending on the way a particular tool has been designed.
 However, for the calculation of the design energy value, the electricity of the fixed appliances must be segmented into controlled load and peak, off-peak and shoulder periods, and the mains electricity offset provided by any PV system must be segmented into peak, off-peak and shoulder periods.
 Only annual totals are required for natural gas, LPG, wood and PV export.